Asthma And Chronic Bronchitis In Your Cat

-What Signs Might I See If My Cat Has Asthma?
+What Signs Will I See If My Cat Has Asthma?

-A common error owners make is to mistake the cough for a hairball problem.
-If the cat is a short haired variety, if brushing does not help a longhair cat, if petrolatum-based fur ball treatments do not help or if no hair is vomited up subsequent to gagging, asthma or bronchitis needs to be considered.
-A small amount of hair in the vomit is not necessarily a sign that the gagging and cough is due to hairballs – asthmatic cats often gag and vomit as well.
+A common error cat owners make is to mistake the cough for a hairball problem.
+If your cat is a short haired variety, if brushing does not help eliminate hairballs in a longhair cat, if petrolatum-based fur ball treatments do not help or if no hair is vomited up subsequent to gagging, asthma or chronic bronchitis needs to be considered as a more likely cause.
+A small amount of hair in the vomit is not necessarily a sign that the gagging and cough is due to hairballs – asthmatic cats often gag and vomit some hair as well.

-Are There Other Cat Diseases That I Might Mistake For Feline Asthma Or Bronchitis?
+Are There Other Cat Diseases That Might Be Mistake For Feline Asthma Or Bronchitis?

-The symptoms of a heartworm infection are quite different in cats than they are in dogs. (ref) In dogs, the signs of heartworm disease are generally those of a failing heart.
-In cats, the signs are generally of lung inflammation – signs that could easily be confused with feline asthma.
+The symptoms of a heartworm infection are quite different in cats than they are in dogs. (read here) In dogs, the signs of heartworm disease are generally signs of a failing heart.
+In cats, the signs are generally of lung inflammation – signs that could be easily confused with feline asthma.
 It is thought that in feline heartworm infections, those respiratory signs are due to the lung inflammation that surrounds dying immature and mature heartworms.
-So all cats that have respiratory signs similar to asthma or bronchitis should probably have a heartworm antibody test (the antigen test is less sensitive in cats) run as well – particularly if they venture out of doors.
-Cats rarely have heavy adult heartworm infections; but one or two are all it takes.
+Cats are not the heartworm’s natural host so in cats the worms do not live long.
+All cats that have respiratory signs similar to asthma or bronchitis should probably have a heartworm antibody test (the antigen test is less sensitive in cats) run as well – particularly if they venture out of doors.
+Cats rarely have heavy adult heartworm infections; but one or two worms are all it takes to cause respiratory distress.

-Cats that hunt are occasionally infected with lungworms (Aelurostrongylus abstrusus and others ). (ref) Adult lungworms live in the cat’s bronchioles and adjoining areas – the same location where the inflammation of feline asthma occurs.
+Cats that hunt are occasionally infected with lungworms (Aelurostrongylus abstrusus and others ).
+This is another peril of allowing your cat to roam freely.
+Adult lungworms live in the cat’s bronchioles and adjoining areas – the same location where the inflammation of feline asthma occurs.
 Cat lungworms have been found to be present in many areas of the world.
 Mature parasites lay their eggs within the lung channels.
 The eggs hatch there into active larva.
-Those larva are coughed up, reswallowed and expelled in the feces.
-Snails (and perhaps slugs ?) are usually mentioned as the carriers of these larva that then transmit them to new cats when the cat eats them.
+Those larva are coughed up, re-swallowed and expelled in the feces.
+Snails (and perhaps slugs?) are usually mentioned as the carriers of these larva that then transmit them to new cats when a cat eats them.
 However, many feel that it is more likely that the small bird and mammal prey of outdoor cats are the prime way that cats become infected.
-It is known that these prey animals can harbor these living cat lungworm larva if they have ingested cat feces while foraging for food.
-Small numbers of lungworms usually cause no visible symptoms in cats.
+It is known that these prey animals can harbor these living cat lungworm larva if they have ingested cat feces while foraging for their food.
+A small number of lungworms usually cause no visible symptoms in cats.
 But heavy infections cause signs identical to those of feline asthma.
-Even the increased blood eosinophil numbers that are often seen in asthmatic cats occur in lungworm infections as well.
+The increased blood eosinophil numbers that are often seen in asthmatic cats occur in lungworm infections as well.
 These parasites are effectively killed by fenbendazole.
 So cats that have a history of hunting probably should be treated to be on the safe side – even if no lungworm larva were found in their feces.
-Occasionally, lungworm larva, seen in fluid obtained from the cat’s lungs (The BALF exam; read more about that farther down), make the diagnosis.
+Occasionally, lungworm larva, seen in fluid obtained from the cat’s lungs (The BALF exam; read more about that farther down), confirm the diagnosis.

-Although rare in your typical pet house cat situation, intestinal roundworms of cats (Toxocara cati) are quite common when cats are maintained in feral, crowded, or unsanitary conditions. (ref) During a portion of the parasite life cycle, these organisms (the parasite’s larva) migrate through the animal’s lungs from where they are coughed up and reswallowed.
-Although quite unlikely, such a situation could be confused with bronchitis or asthma.
-(As with asthma and lungworms, abnormally high numbers of eosinophils might also occur when a large number of roundworm larva are migrating through the cat’s lungs.)
-Over time, cats with healthy immune systems usually develop an age-related immunity to this parasite that keep numbers low. (ref) The Wikipedia entry on T. cati has a number of errors and omission; but you can read it here.
+Although rare in typical house cat situations, the intestinal roundworm of cats (Toxocara cati) is quite common when cats are maintained in feral, crowded, or unsanitary conditions. (read here) During a portion of this parasite’s life cycle, the parasite’s larva migrate through the cat’s lungs from where they are then coughed up and re-swallowed.
+Although quite unlikely in a household situation, that could be confused with bronchitis or asthma.
+As with asthma and lungworms, abnormally high numbers of eosinophils in blood samples might also occur when a large number of roundworm larva are migrating through a cat’s lungs.
+Over time, cats with healthy immune systems usually develop age-related immunity to this parasite that keep adult roundworm numbers low.

 Upper respiratory infections or pneumonia